TacticalMetaphysics/LiSE/docs/_sources/manual.rst.txt

 Then go through the trigger, prereq, and action tabs, and drag the functions from the right pile to the left to include them in the rule.
 You may also reorder them within the left pile.

+Rules made here will apply to the entity currently selected in the main screen.
+There is currently no graphical way to apply the same rulebook to many entities.
+You can, however, select nothing, in which case you get the option to edit rulebooks that apply to the current character overall,

 Strings Editor
 --------------